TCLee-tech/Google-Challenge-Labs/Deploy and Manage Cloud Environments with Google Cloud/Deploy and Manage Cloud Environments with Google Cloud Challenge Lab.md

 \c postgres;
 CREATE EXTENSION pglogical;
 ```
-If you want to list the PostgreSQL databases on the `antern-postgresql-vm` VM, use `\l`.
+List the PostgreSQL databases on the `antern-postgresql-vm` VM using `\l` to confirm that there are only `orders` and `postgres` databases to migrate.

 In **psql**, grant permissions to the `pglogical` schema and tables for the `orders` database:
 ```